CafeVariomeUoL/cv3-docs/Writerside/topics/user-and-admin-access-control.md

 ### User access request

 When a user access the system without logging in, he would see an access request page, which will guide him through the process of providing enough information for the admin to create an account for him.
-Once the request is submitted, both the requester and the admin would receive an email, notifying them a new access request has been created, and the admin can then either accept the request to automatically create the account, or deny the request.
+Once the request is submitted, both the requester and the admin would receive an email, notifying them a new access request has been created, and the admin can then either accept the request to automatically create the account or deny the request.

 ### Automatic user registration